awsdocs/amazon-sagemaker-developer-guide/doc_source/studio-lab-manage-runtime.md

 1. Select **Start runtime**\.

-1. After the runtime is running, select **Open project**\.
-This opens the project runtime environment in a new browser tab\.
+1. After the runtime is running, select **Open project** to open the project runtime environment in a new browser tab\.

 ## Stop the project runtime<a name="studio-lab-manage-runtime-stop"></a>